 Online therapy requires a solid Internet connection of at least 5 Mbps (cable or fiber is great).
 If your Internet is unreliable or your technology is getting older, this can cause significant problems.
 I certainly recognize that you are investing your time, money, and energy into this and I want you to have a quality experience.

 So, online therapy is fantastic for convenience and general self-improvement.
 It is often good for when you want to talk with me sooner, even if it is a more emotionally taxing situation.
 I can think of times where clients will call me from the privacy of their car while it is parked outside of the emergency room when they are dealing with a medical tragedy of a family member.
 I have had clients call me from plenty of very interesting places when they have found privacy in their cars or a conference room or a hotel.
-Sometimes the sessions are self improvement related and others are more emotional and they just can’t get to the office.
+Sometimes the sessions are self improvement related and others are more emotional.

 Yes, there are plenty of studies that show that online counseling is beneficial and effective.
 There are also studies that show that is not effective for dire situations, emotionally taxing situations, and if the client just simply is not in favor of doing any kind of telehealth.